Corentin7301/wildcount/README.md

 # todo:
+- [ ] : add honey pot field
+- [ ] : Make.com -> send-me a telegram message when someone sends a comment via form
+- [ ] : Add swipe between pages
 - [ ] : create filters in list page for sort by All obs or By one day (input the - day's date) or By period
 - [ ] : Add analytics ?
-- [ ] : Connect form of send-comment to Netlify
-  - [ ] : add honey pot field
-- [ ] : Add swipe between pages
 - [ ] : Beta ?
   - [ ] : Make.com -> create limited list of users
 - [ ] : Demo ?